 Here is a good example – pictures below will show you “manufacturer’s” stand showing a TPO roof designed for residential roofing contractors.

 Why residential roofing contractors?
-Well, the way I was told, these are the roofers who can’t afford to spend $12,000 on hot-air welding equipment, so the roof manufacturer created a system so these guys too could jump on the TPO band-wagon.
+Well, the way I was told, these are the roofers who can’t afford to spend $12,000 on hot-air welding equipment, so the roof manufacturer created a system that would allow these guys to jump on the TPO band-wagon.

 (The TPO stand above, is displaying outside corner flashing, inside corner flashing, pipe boot, and drip-edge details.
 When I asked about the caulking along the seams, i was told it’s not caulking.
 It’s seam tape )

 Here comes the best part!
 This TPO roof system is put together with … no, not hot air.
-Seams are primed and a seam tape is used to seal overlaps!
-But, it gets better – since there is no uncured flashing material in the TPO world, and these “shingle-bangers” don’t have Liesters (hot air welders) nor do they want to buy them, since the cheapest one – a hand welder – is $450 before tax.
+Seams are primed and a seam tape is used to seal overlaps! 😀 But, it gets better – since there is no uncured flashing material in the TPO world, and these “shingle-bangers” don’t have Liesters (hot air welders) nor do they want to buy them, since the cheapest one – a hand welder – is $450 before tax.
 So, this manufacturer uses white EPDM uncured flashing for all detail work such as inside / outside corners, posts, curbs (skylights, chimneys, roof hatches, HVAC equipment, etc.).
 EPDM rubber on TPO – really?
-Read the rest of this entry »

 The term “green” has become very popular during the last decade and consequently overused, misused and abused.
 Anything and everything can be called “green” today.
 To make money and to attract environmentally-conscious customers, people will call themselves and their products “green”, even when it is just a blatant lie to confuse uneducated consumers.
 Being a roofing contractor, I will concentrate on roofing products and services.
 For example, many asphalt shingles manufacturers now offer “cool” and “green” shingle products – to me it’s just a shameless tactic to sell the same NOT-GREEN crap that is painted A different color (usually some shade of white).
 Excuse me, but asphalts shingles are not green, period!
 TheY are made with asphalt, can’t be recycled and end up in landfills in 10-15 years.